mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Da – ah we could google it.
     They google "phaser pacman"

-Te looks to try replicate a previous pattern of work where he scans the provided menu of patterns to
+In this interchange Te looks to try replicate a previous process of work where he scans the provided menu of patterns to

 The pair's process here as they work on adding a pattern of _following enemies_ is very different from previous example of self-directed code patching from code examples.